 15. Emperor Penguin Rookeries, Antarctica

-Emperor Penguins are one of only two species of the flightless bird that live year-round on Antarctica.
+Emperor Penguins are one of only two species of flightless bird that live year-round in Antarctica.

-Found further inland than other species, you’ll have to book an Antarctic cruise that offers a helicopter ride into the interior (don’t worry, the cruise companies land far enough away so as to not disturb the breeding birds).
+Found further inland than other species, you’ll have to book an Antarctic cruise that offers a helicopter ride into the interior (don’t worry, the cruise companies land far enough away not to disturb the breeding birds).

 16. Red Beach, China

 An autumn treat, the beach near Panjin, China, is covered by a form of seaweed known as “sueda.”

 Come the fall, the sueda turns color, transforming the beach into a surreal strip of red.